brave-experiments/frodo-pir/README.md

   make bench
 ```

-This will execute client query benchmarks and DB generation benchmarks (for more details, see the `benches/bench.rs` file).
+This will execute client query benchmarks and DataBase generation benchmarks (for more details, see the `benches/bench.rs` file).

-To run all benchmarks (note that this process is very slow):
+To run all benchmarks (note that this process is very slow, it takes around 30 minutes):

 ```
   make bench-all
 ```

+**Note**

+When running the benches, a warning might appear ``Warning: Unable to complete 10 samples in 100.0s.
+You may wish to increase target time to 486.6s.``.
+If you want to silence the warning, you can change line 30 of `benches/bech.rs` file to 500 or more.
+Note that this will make the running of benches slower.

 ## Overview